Researching that story caused me to look at some of the stuff I wrote a few years ago.

 Unless you live in the City or close-in urban ring, more likely than not, you’ll still need to drive the same amount.

 One of the many roles a good Realtor does is ask questions – questions that buyers and sellers need to ask themselves that they may not have thought of.
-Much link a psychiatrist, posing questions and then letting the client work through the answers is a critical part of the homebuying/evaluative process.
+Much like a psychiatrist, posing questions and then letting the client work through the answers is a critical part of the homebuying/evaluative process.

 Where do you want to live and What’s it going to be like living there? are two of the bigger questions.